 This is another glaring example of distortion on the Kroegers’ part and of how they misrepresent the situation and/or the text.
 The bible shows that she did not go against her husband’s express wishes.
 Yes, she approached the king without being invited to do so, which was against the law (Esther 4:11); but there was a legal loophole which she took advantage of, even though it was at the risk of her life.
-But she first spent three days in fasting and prayer: “On the third day Esther put on her royal robes and stood in the inner court of the king’s palace..…And when the king saw Queen Esther standing in the court, she won favour in his sight, and he held out to Esther the golden sceptre that was in his hand.
-Then Esther approached and touched the tip of the sceptre” (Esther 5:1-2).
+But she first spent three days in fasting and prayer: “Now it came to pass on the third day, that Esther put on her royal apparel, and stood in the inner court of the king’s house..…when the king saw Esther the queen standing in the court, that she obtained favour in his sight: and the king held out to Esther the golden sceptre that was in his hand.
+So Esther drew near, and touched the top of the sceptre” (Esther 5:1-2).

 So even though Esther approached the king, she went in humility and submission, waiting for his invitation to come.
 Xerxes clearly did not see this as “wifely or civil disobedience”.
 Chapter 1 of Esther shows the result of such wifely disobedience.
-The previous queen, Vashti, refused to come to the king at his command: “the king became enraged, and his anger burned within him” (1:12).
+The previous queen, Vashti, refused to come to the king at his command: “therefore was the king very wroth, and his anger burned in him” (1:12).
 Compare this with 5:2 above.
-The king and his advisors saw that Vashti’s disobedience was a threat to the whole family structure, because if she was not punished, her example would spread throughout the kingdom, “For the queen’s behaviour will be made known to all women, causing them to look at their husbands with contempt, since they will say, ‘King Ahasuerus commanded Queen Vashti to be brought before him, and she did not come’.
-This very day the noble women of Persia and Media who have heard of the queen’s behaviour will say the same to all the king’s officials, and there will be contempt and wrath in plenty” (1:17-18).
+The king and his advisors saw that Vashti’s disobedience was a threat to the whole family structure, because if she was not punished, her example would spread throughout the kingdom, “For this deed of the queen shall come abroad unto all women, so that they shall despise their husbands in their eyes, when it shall be reported, The king Ahasuerus commanded Vashti the queen to be brought in before him, but she came not.
+Likewise shall the ladies of Persia and Media say this day unto all the king’s princes, which have heard of the deed of the queen.
+Thus shall there arise too much contempt and wrath” (1:17-18).
 Clearly, Esther was not seen as disobedient.
 So I suggest that the feminists take Esther as a role model, not of disobedience to their husbands, but of godly submission to them.

 I would also point out that, in general, female leaders, far from being a blessing to Israel, were God’s judgment on the nation for their sin.
-“My people – infants are their oppressors, and women rule over them.
-O my people, your guides mislead you and they have swallowed up the course of your paths” (Isa 3:12).
+“As for my people, children are their oppressors, and women rule over them.
+O my people, they which lead thee cause thee to err, and destroy the way of thy paths” (Isa 3:12).

 Feminist Arguments are not New

 The rebellion of Korah is a striking example of the kind of arguments the feminists resort to.
 Korah was a Levite, one of those authorised by God to serve him in the temple.
-He, and Dathan and Abiram and On, and “250 chiefs of the congregation, chosen from the assembly, well-known men” gathered together against Moses and Aaron, and said “You have gone too far!
-For all in the congregation are holy, every one of them, and the LORD is among them.
-Why then do you exalt yourselves above the assembly of the LORD?”
+He, and Dathan and Abiram and On, and “two hundred and fifty princes of the assembly, famous in the congregation, men of renown” gathered together against Moses and Aaron, and said “Ye take too much upon you, seeing all the congregation are holy, every one of them, and the LORD is among them: why then lift ye up yourselves above the congregation of the LORD?”
 (Num 16:2-3).

 Korah’s privileged position was no defence or justification.
-Moses rebuked him and reminded him of his privileged position as a Levite: “…is it too small a thing for you that the God of Israel has separated you from the congregation of Israel, to bring you near to himself, to do service in the tabernacle of the LORD and to stand before the congregation to minister to them, and that he has brought you near him, and all your brothers the sons of Levi with you?
-And would you seek the priesthood also?”
+Moses rebuked him and reminded him of his privileged position as a Levite: “Seemeth it but a small thing unto you, that the God of Israel hath separated you from the congregation of Israel, to bring you near to himself to do service of the tabernacle of the LORD, and to stand before the congregation to minister unto them?
+And he hath brought thee near to him, and all thy brethren the sons of Levi with thee: and seek ye the priesthood also?”
 (Num 16:9-10).
 The rebels were just that – rebels!
 And God does not tolerate rebellion – it is as the sin of witchcraft (1 Sam 15:23).
 So, in judgment he gathered them together and the earth literally opened up and swallowed them all – the rebels, their wives, children, animals and possessions – everything that was theirs or connected with them was destroyed and removed from the congregation.
 This is a very sobering lesson on how seriously God views such sin.